Field-mediated locomotor dynamics on highly deformable surfaces: Discussion Conclusions

-The flexibility in construction and programming (including of multiple robots which influence each other solely via metric distortions~\cite{wheeler1991geons}) makes our system an attractive target to push toward a mechanical analog GR system; we expect that advances in membrane (or surface) design and more advanced robot control will help.
-And perhaps such ``robophysical" \cite{aguilar2016review,AydinBookChap} systems can complement existing fluid \cite{unruh1981experimental,patrick2018black}, condensed matter \cite{steinhauer2016observation}, atomic, and optical \cite{zhu2018elastic,philbin2008fiber,belgiorno2010hawking} analog gravity systems \cite{Barcelo2011} given the ability to create infinite types of spacetimes.
-As a concrete example, it is possible to modify the setup of our robot orbiting a single depression and obtain paths that in the fiducial spacetime are exactly geodesics of a Schwarzschild black hole.
+Finally, given the flexibility in construction and programming vehicles makes our system an attractive target to push toward a mechanical analog GR system; while superficially our system resembles the famous educational tool used to motivate Einstein's view of spacetime curvature influencing matter trajectories \cite{white2002shape, middleton2014circular,middleton2016elliptical}, unlike such systems which are \textit{not} good analogs of GR, the activeness allows the dynamics of the vehicle to be dictated by the curvature of space-time not just the curvature of space as in splittable space-times ($g_{tt}$ is constant)~\cite{price2016spatial}.
+Thus we posit that mechanical analog ``robophysical'' \cite{aguilar2016review,AydinBookChap} systems can complement existing fluid \cite{unruh1981experimental,patrick2018black}, condensed matter \cite{steinhauer2016observation}, atomic, and optical \cite{zhu2018elastic,philbin2008fiber,belgiorno2010hawking} analog gravity systems \cite{Barcelo2011} given the ability to create infinite types of spacetimes.
+As an example, it is possible to modify the setup of our vehicle orbiting a single depression and obtain paths that in the effective spacetime are exactly geodesics of a Schwarzschild black hole.
 To do this, one needs an additional degree of freedom, which allows the speed of the vehicle to depend on the radial distance.
-With that choice, it is possible to fix $k$ and $v$ in such a way that the metric functions in the fiducial spacetime are those of Schwarzschild in isotropic coordinates (see M\&M).
-With the help of more sophisticated sensing, control, we can even expect QM analogs \cite{couder2005dynamical,bush2015pilot,BushQuantum}.
-Such dynamics can be realized experimentally in the regime where the speed of disturbance propagation is comparable to the speed of the vehicle $v_m \sim v$ that the membrane would follow the wave equation.
+With that choice, it is possible to fix $k$ and $v$ in such a way that the metric functions in the effective spacetime are those of Schwarzschild in isotropic coordinates.
+Given the spiral-in orbits of the single vehicle with slight asymmetry due to the effective friction is reminiscent of the material's orbit in the frictional disk around the black holes of stellar mass, we posit the mechanical analog models could be useful to explore interesting GR phenomena like the other analogs.
+We might even generate analogies to wave-like systems \cite{couder2005dynamical,bush2015pilot,BushQuantum}, for example increasing the speed of the vehicle $v_m \sim v$ to be comparable to disturbance propagation (such that the membrane would follow the wave equation).